VEGA Technical Reference

 CONTROL |

-R/W | Bit 0 RESET: write 1 to abort the current operation and clear the engine, self-clearing.
-Bit 1 DITHER_EN: dither wherever color precision drops (section 7.10).
-Other bits reserved, write 0. |
+R/W | Bit 0 RESET: write 1 to stop the current operation and clear the engine.
+The bit clears itself.
+Bit 1 DITHER_EN: dither where the color precision decreases (section 7.10).
+The other bits are reserved.
+Write 0 to them. |

 CAPS bits: